181192/expr-site/src/pages/expr/exam-details/blockchain/index.md

 ---
-path: "/blockchain/blockchain"
+path: "/exam-details/blockchain"
 date: "2018-11-23"
-title: "Blockchain"
+title: "Examination details for the Blockchain module"
 author: "Kristoffer-Andre Kalliainen"
 draft: false
-tags: "blockchain"
+tags: "exam-details"
-ogKeywords: "blockchain"
+ogKeywords: "blockchain exam-details"
-ogDescription: "All about Affice Cypher"
+ogDescription: "Examination details for the Blockchain module"
 ---

-# Examination details for the Blockchain module

 The list of reading material is the Blockchain: Reading List.
 In addition, you have the lecture notes and the assignments.